yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 - Use the same cloud provider as your application.
 - Locate your cluster in the same region as your application.

-For lowest possible network latency and data transfer costs, deploy your cluster in a VPC on the same cloud provider as your application VPC and connect it to the application VPC via peering or using a private link.
+For lowest possible network latency and data transfer costs, deploy your cluster in a VPC on the same cloud provider as your application VPC and connect it to the application VPC via peering (AWS or GCP) or using a private link (AWS or Azure).
 This configuration also provides the best security.
-To connect using a private link (AWS only), the link endpoints (your cluster and the application) must be in the same region.
+To connect using a private link (AWS and Azure only), the link endpoints (your cluster and the application) must be in the same region.

 For a list of supported regions, refer to [Cloud provider regions](../../release-notes/#cloud-provider-regions).